thlorenz/proxyquireify/README.md

 - **no changes to your code** are necessary
 - non overriden methods of a module behave like the original
-- mocking framework agnostic, if it can stub a function then it works with proxyquire
+- mocking framework agnostic, if it can stub a function then it works with proxyquireify
 - "use strict" compliant

+## Installation

+    npm install proxyquireify

 ## Example